nickbanderson/nickbanderson/README.md

-Coding Rust in Emacs on Arch (soon to be NixOS) BTW
+Coding Rust in Emacs on NixOS BTW